sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/README.md

  - **Conditional Formatting:** Applied to highlight key data points and trends.
  - **Formulas and Functions:** Leveraged advanced Excel functions such as `SUMIF`, `VLOOKUP`, `IFERROR`, and others to perform complex calculations.

-## Data Cleaning/ Preparation 🕵️‍♀️
+## Data Cleaning & Preparation 🕵️‍♀️
 In the initial data preparation phase, I performed the following tasks:

 ### 🧹 Data Cleaning: